drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 value (Fotios and Uttley, 2018).

-In addition to illumination condition, walking speed also has an influence on pedestrians\' capability to avoid a barrier on the road.
+In addition to illumination condition, walking speed also has an influence on pedestrians\' ability to avoid obstacles in their path.
-Pedestrians may not have enough time to adjust their gait when moving over a barrier due to a fast walking speed which may lead to tripping and falling.
+Pedestrians may not have enough time to adjust their gait when moving over a barrier at a fast pace and this may lead to tripping and falling.
 Walking speed upon moving over a barrier on the road affects the gait pattern of the walker.
-The literature has shown that flexions of the hip, ankle and knee increase significantly with the increasing pace when moving over a barrier (Draganich & Kuo, 2004;
+The literature has shown that flexions of the hip, ankle and knee increase significantly with increased pace when moving over a barrier (Draganich & Kuo, 2004;
 Schulz, 2011).

 Barrier on the ground is surely undesirable.
 Berard and Vallis (2006)